What Bird Lays Blue Eggs? 26 Birds with Blue Eggs

 American Goldfinch

 The American Goldfinch is a small finch with bright yellow plumage found across North America.
 Known for its acrobatic flight and sweet song, this bird frequents gardens and meadows.
-Goldfinches lay pale blue eggs in a small, cup-shaped nest high in a tree or shrub.
+Goldfinches lay pale blue birds eggs in a small, cup-shaped nest high in a tree or shrub.

 Red-winged Blackbird